wordofwarning/wordofwarning.org/current/2015-worksahead/birkinshaw/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Lindsay Bennett"
+artist: "Nathan Birkinshaw"
-show: "Exit Smiling"
+show: "How I Lost The Will To Live (And Why You Should Too)"
 artist_size: 1
 show_size: 2
-header_image: "header_lindsay.jpg"
+header_image: "header_birkinshaw.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values